Aravinth-Earth/tamil/faq.md

 WHO advises rational use of medical masks to avoid unnecessary wastage of precious resources and mis-use of masks \(see Advice on the use of masks\).

 The most effective ways to protect yourself and others against COVID-19 are to frequently clean your hands, cover your cough with the bend of elbow or tissue and maintain a distance of at least 1 meter \(3 feet\) from people who are coughing or sneezing.
-See basic protective measures against the new coronavirus for more information.
+See basic protective measures against the new கொரொனாவைரஸ் for more information.

 ## Is there anything I should not do ?